 - Get a big tent.
 If you have a four-person family, that does not mean you need a four-person tent.
 In most cases, getting a big tarp and some quality sleeping bags (that can potentially be shared) is the better option.
 Once your child is old enough to carry their own bag, you can consider packing a separate tarp for more room.

 You need fire in a survival situation to stay warm and cook.
 There are several different ways to start a fire.
 I recommend some redundancy here, especially because fire starters are typically inexpensive.

-You can just pack a cheap, common lighter.
-However, I personally recommend a Tesla lighter.
-They aren’t expensive, and they produce no smoke.
-They also aren’t as affected by wind conditions.
+You can just pack a cheap, Bic lighter.
+However, I personally recommend a Survival Fire Starting Kit.
+They aren’t expensive, and they have everything you need including an ignition source and tinder.

-After that, get a Ferro rod.
-A Ferro rod is harder to use, so I recommend practicing with it before the survival situation occurs.
+Also, make sure it includes a Ferro rod.
+A Ferro rod is harder to use than a lighter, so I recommend practicing with it before the survival situation occurs.
 However, one can give you fire for years in an intense survival situation.

 - Urban area.
 Let’s be honest.
 It is hard to find fuel in an urban area.
 While there may be a lot of debris, many of these won’t be flammable and may be unsafe to burn.
 Luckily, many homes will have flammable materials (such as wooden furniture).
 Be extra cautious of burning anything that will hold a flame, as many pressure-treated kinds of wood are toxic.

-- Use cheap lighters.
-Yes, they are cheap.
-However, cheap lighters are also prone to puncturing and spilling.
+- Use Refillable lighters.
+Yes, they are refillable.
+However, refillable lighters are also prone to leaking.
 You don’t need lighter fluid all over your survival supplies.